schmich/instascan/README.md

 ### Zoom capability

-Some devices are capable to zooming.
+Some devices are capable of zooming.

 On your page, add a slider-controler:
 ```html